project-phalanx/Linux-KVM/README.md

 ## Purpose
 * This repository provides scripts to setup KVM guests on Clear Linux KVM host
+* Create a template to easily deploy an optimized KVM guest

 ## VM Template
 ### Naming Convention